Princess Gaoyang: Later years and death

-Gaoyang became bitter after Bianji's death; her betrothal and wedding went as planned in spite of her protests.
+According to the New Book of Tang, Gaoyang became bitter after Bianji's death; her betrothal and wedding went as planned in spite of her protests.
 However, instead of animosity and resentment, Gaoyang and Fang Yi'ai grew closer and bonded over their mutual hatred for the imperial court.
-Gaoyang and her husband gathered an army and led a rebellion against her brother Emperor Gaozong and his wife Empress Wu.
+Gaoyang and her husband gathered an army and led a rebellion against her brother Emperor Gaozong and his wife Empress Wu Zetian.
 They stormed the palace but were stopped and captured.
 Gaoyang and her husband were executed by hanging shortly after.